shakedzy/dython/docs/getting_started/installation.md

 ## Dependencies

-Dython requires Python 3.5 or higher, and all of the following packages:
+Dython requires Python 3.5 or higher, and the following packages:

 * `numpy`
 * `pandas`